VodaZ/g2048/README.md

 g2048
 =====

-Popular game 2048 programmed for Arduino and Seeedstudio 2.8'' TFT Touch Shield V2.0
+Popular game 2048 programmed for Arduino and Seeedstudio 2.8'' TFT Touch Shield V2.0 with save to SD Card possibility.

 Non-object.